mzuther/StempelWerk/stempelwerk/herkules/README.md

 ## Introduction

+Herkules is named after the beautiful large Hercules beetle (Dynastes hercules).
-DirWalk provides a recursive, filtered and sorted list of the contents of a given root directory.
+It provides a recursive, filtered and sorted list of the contents of a given root directory.
 I find it easier to use than Python's `os.scandir`, but your mileage may differ.

 ## Installation

-_DirWalk was developed using Python v3.10+, so an older version might not work._
+_Herkules was developed using Python v3.10+, so an older version might not work._

-Unless you want to test DirWalk, simply store it somewhere and import it.
+Unless you want to test Herkules, simply store it somewhere and import it.
 For testing, you must install it into a virtual environment.
 The easiest way is to run